 Mercy Gift Shop, Ascension Via Christi Hospital (powered by Wix)

 The age of online shopping is here and will only continue to grow post-pandemic.
 This holds true across all industries and sectors.
 There is a reason Amazon is a $386 billion dollar company.
 Beyond price, shoppers want three things: convenience, speed, and ease.
 These are basic tenants of modern consumerism.
 Slow, complicated and laborious are all barriers to sales.
 An online store eliminates these barriers, when executed properly.

 Here are four buying scenarios to consider.
 Each one is driven by convenience, speed and ease.
 Could your shop capture these sales?

-- Thomas lives in Germany and wants to have a $40-50 gift delivered to his mother’s room, tomorrow.
+- Thomas lives in Germany and wants to have a $40-50 gift delivered to his mother’s hospital room, tomorrow.